Wilmertjuntado/Portfolio/README.md

 ## Problem Statement

-For the past few years, Yellevate has been struggling with client disputes*.
-This has been a huge financial burden for the company: statistically, nearly 20% of the disputes raised against the Company resulted in a payment opt-out and this has led to an approximate 5% annual loss of revenue (in USD).
+Yellevate has been struggling with client disputes for the past few years*.
+This has been a huge financial burden for the company, Statistically, nearly 20% of the conflicts raised against the Company resulted in a payment opt-out as it led to an approximate 5% annual loss of revenue (in USD).

 Our team were tasked to identify their causes and come up with actionable strategies to solve them.